External help – how to choose

 It can be hard to argue against a well-known big brand when the changes are of sufficient scale, high risk and / or there is a lot of money to throw at a situation.
 There is an old saying that “no-one ever got fired for choosing IBM” and the same can apply to the big brand consultancies.

-That said, there are situations where a niche consultancy may be better suited to the situation, so I’ve laid out below a few of the key differences I hear regularly from clients:
+That said, there are situations where a niche consultancy like ours may be better suited to the situation and more cost effective.
+We often end up working alongside the bigger consultancies because we bring different things to the situation.
+They have the scale and broad expertise while we have very specific situational or sector knowledge.
+I’ve laid out below a few of the key differences I hear regularly from clients:

 |Attribute||Big firm||Niche firm|